-Talking of how such an arrangement provides tax benefits, the lessor can use depreciation on the asset to lower his or her taxable income.
+Talking of how such an arrangement provides tax benefits, the lessor can use depreciation on the asset to lower their taxable income.
 Also, even though the lessor takes the loan to buy the asset, the payment goes to the lender.
-This interest payment to the lender is deductible from the income of the lessor, being the interest payout on the loan.
+This interest payment to the lender is deductible from the income of the lessor, being the interest payout on a loan.
 Thereby it reduces the gross and net taxable income of the lessor.
 The lessee, on the other hand, can reduce the taxable income by deducting regular lease payments.

 Another aspect that makes this lease different is that the lessee makes the payment directly to the lender.
 Thus, in the case of a lessee default, the lessor has no obligation as the lender can repossess the asset.

 Company A is looking for equipment costing $2 million for a project that will continue for two years.
 Since the equipment is costly and Company A would use it for just two years, they are planning to lease it.